GCI Update

 Two full-time positions are now open at the Grace Communion International (GCI) Home Office in Charlotte, NC, U.S.

-The Media Coordinator position is currently available, and applications are being accepted.
+The Legal Coordinator and Assistant Secretary to Board of Directors position is currently available, and applications are being accepted.
 See the job description here.

 The Assistant Operations Coordinator position is currently available, and applications are being accepted.
 See the job description here.